ATTENTION PROPERTY OWNERS

 The ARB schedules a hearing and sends the protesting property owner written notice of the date, time, and place of the hearing.
 The law contains specific timelines and procedures for both the property owner and the ARB through the appraisal protest process.

-Copies are available from Howard County Appraisal District at 315 S. Main, Big Spring, Texas, on our website at www.howardcad.org or from the Comptroller’s Property Tax Assistance Division website at comptroller.texas.gov/property-tax/
+Copies are available from Howard County Appraisal District at 315 S. Main St. Suite A, Big Spring, Texas, on our website at www.howardcad.org or from the Comptroller’s Property Tax Assistance Division website at comptroller.texas.gov/property-tax/

 Additional local information can be obtained by contacting HCAD at 432-263-8301.